Battle of Mount Tumbledown: Relevant deployments

 While the majority of the 5th Marine Battalion was stationed on Mounts Tumbledown and William, M Company was positioned along the slopes of Sapper Hill.
-Their deployment was reinforced by the 1st Marine Anti-Aircraft Battalion, as well as a contingent from the Marine Dog Platoon with five military working dogs: Ñaro, Nego, Vogel, Warner and Xuavia, their handlers and accompanying riflemen, all under the command of Sub-Lieutenant Miguel Paz.
+Their deployment was reinforced by a number of batteries of the 1st Marine Anti-Aircraft Battalion, as well as a contingent from the Marine Dog Platoon with five military working dogs: Ñaro, Nego, Vogel, Warner and Xuavia, their handlers and accompanying riflemen, all under the command of Sub-Lieutenant Miguel Paz.

-Also present on Sapper Hill were 155 mm guns from the 101st Artillery Group, the 120mm Heavy Mortar Platoon from Captain Ramón Alberto Varela's C Company, and the Reconnaissance Platoon (under Lieutenant Norman Osvaldo Reynoso) from the 3rd General Manuel Belgrano Mechanized Infantry Regiment.
+Also present on Sapper Hill were half a battery of 155 mm guns from the 101st Artillery Group, the 120mm Heavy Mortar Platoon (under Lieutenant Alejandro Landa) from Captain Ramón Alberto Varela's C Company (3rd Army Infantry Regiment), and the Reconnaissance Platoon (under Lieutenant Norman Osvaldo Reynoso) from the 3rd General Manuel Belgrano Mechanized Infantry Regiment.
 A mobile Westinghouse AN/TPS-43 long-range radar had been positioned on Sapper Hill since April.

 On 1 May, a Royal Navy bombardment of Sapper Hill killed Private Daniel Cabiglioli (from M Company).
 The Westinghouse radar was damaged and would remain out of service for several days.
-That night, patrolling near Sapper Hill, a five-man squad (under Sergeant Miguel Angel Martinez) from the 3rd Regiment Recce Platoon discovered an abandoned rubber boat.
-The following day, the 1st Assault Section of the 601st Commando Company, led by First Lieutenant José Martiniano Duarte, checked the boat for explosives before transporting it to Port Stanley for examination.
+That night, patrolling near Sapper Hill, a five-man squad (under Sergeant Miguel Angel Martinez) from the 3rd Regiment's Reconnaissance Platoon discovered an abandoned rubber boat.
+The following day, the 1st Assault Section of the 601st Commando Company, led by First Lieutenant José Martiniano Duarte, checked the boat for explosives before transporting it to Port Stanley for further examination.

 In early June, Lieutenant Reynoso's Recce Platoon exchanged small arms fire with a British patrol, most likely G Squadron SAS, who had commandeered a yacht at Bluff Cove Settlement to operate behind Tumbledown and sent men forward in a helicopter.

-On 12 June, Harrier XW919 was hit by shrapnel, possibly from a Tigercat missile and damaged while dropping CBUs on an artillery position near Sapper Hill.
+On 12 June, Harrier XW919 was hit by shrapnel, possibly from a Tigercat missileand damaged while dropping CBUs on an artillery position near Sapper Hill.
 During the recovery, the aircraft caught fire on Hermes flight deck, owing to a fractured reaction pipe.
 Argentine sources claim that the aircraft was hit by AAA immediately after an attack on a 155 mm howitzer, which was lightly damaged with six soldiers wounded.
 The Harrier was repaired and though still operational, was ultimately transferred to the School of Flight Deck Operations at Culdrose, and eventually donated to the Polish Aviation Museum, Kraków.

-On 13 June, a Welsh Guards messenger (Lance Corporal Chris Thomas), bringing forward food supplies to Major Christopher Drewrywe's Number 2 Company (1WG), was killed when his motorbike ran over a mine.
+On 13 June, a Welsh Guards messenger (Lance Corporal Chris Thomas), bringing forward food supplies to Major Christopher Drewrywe's Number 2 Company (1WG), was killed when his motorbike ran over a mine or was hit by mortar fire.